james201010/fso_dem_lab_guide/content/30_Digital_Experience_Monitoring/32_Hands_On_Observability/_index.md

 ## Introduction

-This use case covers the integration with ThousandEyes to illustrate how you can assess the application as experienced by end-users located around the world.
+The Customer Digital Experience use case covers the functionalities of Cisco ThousandEyes and integration with Cisco AppDynamics to illustrate how you can assess the application as experienced by end-users located around the world.

 <!-- PER LITE VS FULL START -->